-Fiscal 2012 Compensation Programs and Decisions
+Fiscal 2014 Compensation Programs and Decisions

-In line with our executive compensation program's emphasis on pay for performance, compensation awarded to our named executive officers for fiscal 2012 reflected our financial results and overall compensation philosophy:
+In line with our executive compensation program's emphasis on pay for performance, we believe the compensation awarded to our named executive officers for fiscal 2014 properly reflected the achievement of our operating goals, our financial results, overall compensation philosophy and the challenges that our company is still experiencing:

-- Adjustments to Base Salary.
-During fiscal 2012, our named executive officers received increases to their base salaries based on factors such as the level of job responsibility, individual, business unit and overall company performance, and competitiveness with salaries paid to executive officers in similar positions, industries and geographic locations. - Performance-Based Annual Cash Bonuses.
-For fiscal 2012, our company primarily focused on decreasing Non-GAAP Net Loss, operating loss and operating expense and increasing revenues, cash flows and orders.
-Our compensation program for fiscal 2012 was designed to support our company's focus on these performance measures.
-For our annual bonus program for fiscal 2012, the Compensation Committee selected these objectives as key corporate objectives because the Compensation Committee believes they encourage executives to achieve superior operating results. - Long-Term Equity Incentive.
-The Compensation Committee granted long-term time-based and performance-based equity awards to our named executive officers in fiscal 2012 based on such factors as performance and contribution during the prior fiscal year, recommendations made by our management, competitive practices, the overall compensation package for each executive officer and the level of difficulty our company would face if we were to have to replace any executive officer if he or she were to voluntarily leave our company.
+- No Adjustments to Base Salary.
+For fiscal 2014, management recommended, and the Compensation Committee agreed, that no changes would be made to our executive officers' base salaries.
+Our executive officers have not received any increase in base salaries for the past 2 years, including fiscal 2014. - Performance-Based Annual Cash Bonuses.
+For fiscal 2014, our company primarily focused on Non-GAAP Net Loss, operating expenses, revenues, ending cash balance and orders as objectives in our annual cash bonus program.
+For our annual bonus program for fiscal 2014, the Compensation Committee placed a greater emphasis on achievement of corporate goals as opposed to individual goals, and viewed these corporate objectives as key for our company's short-term sustainability and long-term growth.
+In fiscal 2014, each named executive officer received a cash bonus payment equal to 107% of target bonus opportunity based on (i) performance against the Non-GAAP Net Loss and ending cash balance targets, (ii) meeting the revenue objective, (iii) overachieving on the orders and operating expense objectives, and (iv) overachieving on the subjective portion. - Long-Term Equity Incentive.
+The Compensation Committee granted long-term time-based equity awards to our named executive officers in fiscal 2014 based on such factors as performance and contribution during the prior fiscal year, recommendations made by our management, competitive practices, the overall compensation package for each executive officer, the need to retain critical talent to successfully navigate our company through a challenging business environment, and the level of difficulty our company would face if we were to have to replace any executive officer if he or she were to voluntarily leave our company.

-Though we continued to generate a significant net loss in 2012, we believe that management continued to effectively respond to ongoing challenges arising from the Sinovel situation and the global slowdown in the wind market.
-The Compensation Committee believes that the named executive officers' fiscal 2012 compensation was appropriate given the performance and steps taken by management to reposition the company including cost control, revenue generation and customer diversification.
+Though we continued to generate a significant net loss in 2014, we believe that management continued to make improvements in our company's performance and liquidity.
+The Compensation Committee believes that the named executive officers' fiscal 2014 compensation was appropriate given the performance and steps taken by management to position the company for future growth, as noted by the business and operational accomplishments described above, cost control and cash management.